|

 Concert Band provides large ensemble experience for instrumentalists and gives Port Angeles a local concert band.

 Perform the finest wind band literature, both contemporary and traditional.
 Focus on musicianship, winds and percussion techniques, and performance skills through study of literature from all stylistic periods in various musical styles and cultures.
-Join weekly rehearsals and the winter concert on Tuesday, March 11 at 7:00 pm.
+Join weekly rehearsals and conclude with a public concert performance.

 Concert Band is open to all student and community musicians with experience reading and performing instrumental band literature.
 Must play a brass, woodwind, or percussion instrument at the high school level or better.
 While the ensemble is open to all student and community musicians who are interested, a short audition may be required at the beginning of each quarter to demonstrate ability based on ensemble capacity limits.
 Contact MRosen@pencol.edu with questions on requirements.